 Monitoring your servers is a natural part of a DBA's responsibilities and essential for delivering reliable and stable services.
 But are all SQL monitoring tools created equal?

-There are many SQL monitoring solutions out there to choose from, or you can roll your own – so let´s talk about what is important and why when it comes to monitoring SQL servers.
+There are many SQL monitoring solutions to choose from, or you can roll your own – so let´s talk about what is important and why when it comes to monitoring SQL servers.

 It may be a simple question, but there is a lot you can monitor: